Thomaswang0822/sp21-cse110-lab4/part1/part1.md

 E. 4, because true will be cast to int 1 (false to 0)
 F. 3undefined, because undefined will be cast to string "undefined"
 E. NaN, because there isn't a valid cast available.
+14.
+A. true.
+Because string '2' will be cast as int 2.
+B. false.
+Because first char 2 > 1 using string comparison
+C. true.
+Because string '2' will be cast as int 2.
+D. false.
+Because triple equal sign does strict comparison, so different data types will always get a false.
+E. false.
+Because true will be cast as 1 and 1 != 2
+F. true.
+Because Boolean(2) will be true.
+15. === (triple equal) is strict comparison, which means 2 things to be compared must be exactly the same. == is normal comparison, and can be used to compare different types (as in question 14) with a set of rules.
+16. JS code in another file.
+17. The result is an array [2,4,6].
+When i < array.length == 3, the numbers in array will be selected and put into doSomething(), which double this number passed in and return.
+So each number is doubled and pushed into newArr and finally returned, and we get this result.
+18. JS code in another file.
+19.
+1
+4
+3
+2